 Elephant experiences in Sri Lanka

-Learn more about these friendly pachyderms as you watch them eat, bathe and play at the Pinnawela Elephant Orphanage.
+Learn more about these friendly pachyderms as you watch them eat, bathe, and play at the Pinnawela Elephant Orphanage.
 Need more?
-Head to adjacent Yala National Park, where you can enjoy Sri Lanka’s highest plateau while searching for monkeys, leopards, deer, bears, sloth, wild pig, and ackals.
+Head to adjacent Yala National Park, where you can enjoy Sri Lanka’s highest plateau while searching for monkeys, leopards, deer, bears, sloth, wild pig, and jackals.